HANDSOMKILLER/SILENT-KILLER-MD/README.md

 ### <br> ❖ DEPLOY AND SESSION METHOD ❖
 <br>

-`✠ IF YOU DON'T HAVE YOUR PRIVATE MONGODB KEY SO YOU CAN USE THIS PUBLIC KEY FOR DEPLOY SILENT-SOBX-MD BOT ✠`
+`✠ IF YOU DON'T HAVE YOUR PRIVATE MONGODB KEY SO YOU CAN USE THIS PUBLIC KEY FOR DEPLOY SILENT-KILLEE-MD BOT ✠`

 ```
 mongodb+srv://suhail:suhail@clustere.tuhzpez.mongodb.net/?retryWrites=true&w=majority